-Over the initial three years of the Arts Council of Wales’ Ideas People Places funding, a programme of socially engaged artist commissions is creating opportunities for the people of Haverfordwest to work with artists practicing throughout the UK.
+Over the initial three years of the Arts Council of Wales’ Ideas People Places funding, a programme of socially engaged artist commissions has created opportunities for the people of Haverfordwest to work with artists practicing locally and throughout the UK.

-The programme aims to change people’s perceptions of Haverfordwest, broaden understanding of what art can be and explore how artists can make a contribution to regeneration.
+The programme set out to change people’s perceptions of Haverfordwest, broaden understanding of what art can be and explore how artists can make a contribution to regeneration.

-The commissions range in scope and scale from the bite-sized through to the longer term and include one larger scale capital commission.
+The commissions have ranged in scope and size from the small and medium scale through to one larger scale capital commission.
 A micro-strand of the commissioning programme has also been developed as a test bed for new ideas.

 Searching for the Centre

 Conventional thinking assumes a town has or should have a town centre, but what is a town centre and how is this defined?
-Engaging with a range of people and stakeholders in the town, Janetka will be investigating the psycho-geographies of Haverfordwest, and will create an artwork that captures and communicates her findings.
+Engaging with a range of people and stakeholders in the town, the artist Janetka Platun evolved Searching for the Centre between September and February 2017, providing an opportunity to investigate the psycho-geographies of Haverfordwest and create a multiple edition artwork capturing and communicating her findings.

 Platform – a three-day programme of contemporary arts